jaishree-verma/Mern_School_Platform/README.md

-# MERN Based School Application built using Emergent-AI
+# MERN Based School Application built using Emergent-AI Tool

 ##### A full-stack **School Management Web Application** built using the **MERN Stack (MongoDB, Express.js, React.js, Node.js)** and developed with the help of **Emergent AI**.
 This application helps schools manage students, teachers, events, and academic records through a simple and user-friendly interface.